NodeJoSe/phaser-es6/README.md

 # phaser-es6 example

-Based on Richard Davey es6 tutorial.
+Based on thecodingcouple (Michael Grenon and Ashley Grenon) phaser-es2015 tutorial.

 Used gulp, browserify and babelify to transpile.